Top Online Fundraising Trends You Need to Know for 2023

 6. Revive email communication

-Social media used to be an ideal place for companies to reach new audiences—but it’s getting harder to get noticed.
-Organic reach on Facebook, for example, fell 52% in 2016 and continues to fall.
+Social media used to be an ideal place for companies to reach new audiences—but it’s becoming harder and harder to get noticed.
+Organic reach on Facebook, for example, continues to fall.
 The problem?
-Too many posts means too little space to capture people’s attention.
+Too many posts mean too little space to capture people’s attention.

-How can you boost your campaign’s reach with email?
+How can you boost your fundraiser’s reach through email?

-With social media reach down, bring email back into the mix.
-Email communication is enjoying a resurgence (especially with GenX and Boomers).
-Tune up your fundraising email strategy: Write thoughtful, personalized emails to friends, families, and local reporters to drum up awareness. of your cause.
+With organic social media reach down, bring email back into the mix.
+Email communication is enjoying a resurgence—especially with GenX and Boomers.
+Put together a few fundraising email templates in advance, to use on-demand to reach your audience.
+Then use these templates to write thoughtful, personalized emails to friends and families to drum up awareness about your cause.

 7. Disappearing content (aka ephemeral content)

 Ephemeral content, which is content that is only available for a brief period of time, is often intentionally short-lived.
 But, it can still make a big impact.
 Several social media platforms have invested in this feature, in which content deliberately “times out” after a set point—typically 24 hours.